 Don’t let the slightly cheesy name put you off Girl of Now EDP (Dominique Ropion and Sophie Labbe) 2017 release.
 The brand’s successful wooing of a younger market is way more grown-up than it sounds.

 The opening features softly sweet notes of pear and mandarin orange.
 Pistachio brings on the gourmand mood, which is amplified by almond essence, with its bittersweet nutty qualities, and sunny orange blossom.

 Settling on a base of musky cashmeran and patchouli, this EDP is a treat for those who like it sweet but thoroughly elegant.

-Inspired by the brand’s 2018 bridal collection, this EDP is wonderfully romantic.
+Inspired by the brand’s 2018 bridal collection, Le parfum in White EDP (Francis Kurkdjian and Jérôme di Mariano) is wonderfully romantic.
 And the good news is that you don’t have to be walking down the aisle any time soon to wear it.

 Taking its cue from the wedding theme, the rich white florals of orange blossom and jasmine are given a fruity (blackcurrant buds, peach) and citrusy spin (mandarin essence, bergamot).

 Clean white musks meet earthy patchouli in the drydown, with hints of vanilla in the background.

 Le Parfum Royal EDP (Maïa Lernout ) 2019 release is probably the least crowd-pleasing of all the Elie Saab Le Parfum flankers.